SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 between a pair of matching angle brackets (such as ``<T>``).

 Once specified,
-a type parameter can be used as the type of a function's parameters (such as the ``a`` and ``b`` parameters of the ``swapTwoValues`` function);
+a type parameter can be used to define the type of a function's parameters (such as the ``a`` and ``b`` parameters of the ``swapTwoValues`` function);
 or as the function's return type;
 or as a type annotation within the body of the function.